hoangduytran/blender-manual/manual/editors/timeline.rst

    A timestamp such as ``01:03+02`` means "1 minute, 3 seconds, 2 frames."
 Sync Visible Range
-   Synchronizes the horizontal panning and scale of the editor with other time-based editors that also have this option set.
+   Synchronizes the horizontal panning and scale of the editor with other time-based editors that also have this option enabled.
    That way, they always show the same section of time.

 ----------